What is a Protest?

-Online protests will be accepted through midnight on June 1.
+Protests submitted by email will be accepted through midnight on June 1st, 2021.
 To preserve your right, your online protest must be time-stamped by the county server before midnight on that date.
-If you choose to file an online protest, you may email firstname.lastname@example.org.
+If you choose to file an online protest, you may email the Assessor.

 If you choose to mail a written protest, you may elect to complete the protest form located on the Notice of Valuation.
-To preserve the right to protest, the real property protest must be postmarked not later than June 1.
-If June 1 falls on a Saturday, Sunday, or legal holiday, the protest is deemed to have been timely if postmarked on the next business day.
-If you don’t have a Notice of Value, an appeal form may be accessed by clicking this link: Protest Form.
+To preserve the right to protest, the real property protest must be postmarked not later than June 1st, 2021.
+If June 1st falls on a Saturday, Sunday, or legal holiday, the protest is deemed to have been timely if postmarked on the next business day.
+If you don’t have a Notice of Value, a protest form (PDF) may be accessed.

 A written protest may also be faxed to our office.
 Use the protest form located on your Notice of Valuation, complete, sign and fax to (970) 641-7920.
-To preserve your right to protest, your faxed protest must be received in our office no later than midnight on June 1.
-If you are faxing your protest on June 1, be sure to allow enough time in the event that others are also faxing their protests at the last minute.
+To preserve your right to protest, your faxed protest must be received in our office no later than midnight on June 1st, 2021.
+If you are faxing your protest on June 1st, be sure to allow enough time in the event that others are also faxing their protests at the last minute.
 We will not accept any protest time-stamped after midnight on that date.
-If you don’t have a Notice of Value, an appeal form may be accessed by clicking this link: Protest Form
+If you don’t have a Notice of Value, a protest form (PDF) may be accessed.

 The appraiser conducting your meeting will review your property record with you, and will accept any information you have gathered.
 The appraiser will not commit to a change in value at this meeting, even though you may have uncovered an error or the assessment appears to be inequitable.

-Personal property Notices of Valuation are mailed no later than June 15.
-The Assessor conducts hearings on personal property valuation protests beginning June 15 and continuing through June 30.
+Personal Property Notices of Valuation are mailed to property owners no later than June 15th, 2021.
+The Assessor conducts hearings on personal property valuation protests beginning June 15th, 2021 and continuing through June 30th, 2021.
 Protest procedures are identical to procedures for real property protests, although the dates are different.
-Written personal property protests must be postmarked on or before June 30.
-Hand delivered written protests will be accepted through 5 p.m., June 30 and faxed personal property protests will be accepted if date-stamped before midnight June 30.
+Written personal property protests must be postmarked on or before June 30th, 2021.
+Hand delivered written protests will be accepted through 5:00 PM and faxed personal property protests will be accepted if date-stamped before midnight June 30th, 2021.